-Retained Earnings is the net income which is accumulated over a period of time and later on used to pay shareholder in form of dividend or compensation to shareholders in case of selling or buying of the corporation.
+Retained Earnings are the net income accumulated over time and later used to pay shareholders in the form of dividends or compensation to shareholders in case of selling or buying of the corporation.
 Thus, retained earnings are not an asset for the company since it belongs to shareholders.
 An Entity holds it as additional equity shareholder capital.

 Net Retained Earnings = Retained Earnings at the beginning of the Period + Net Income/Loss During the Period – Total Dividends.

 retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
 It is shown as the part of owner’s equity in the liability side of the balance sheet of the company. shown on the liability side of the balance sheet are under the head reserves and surplusReserves And SurplusReserves and Surplus is the amount kept aside from the profits that are to be used either for the business or for the shareholders to pay out dividends.
 Reserves and surplus is reflected under shareholders funds in the balance sheet. in the shareholder’s equity fund.
 It is considered an equity account; hence it is usually expected to have a credit balanceCredit BalanceCredit Balance is the capital amount that a company owes to its customers & it is reflected on the right side of the General Ledger Account.
 Usually, Liability accounts, Revenue accounts, Equity Accounts, Contra-Expense & Contra-Asset accounts tend to have the credit balance. .

 Table of contents

 - For distribution of the dividend at any time in the future, i.e., in the middle of any financial year;

 - These earnings are retained for future use to help fund the corporation’s expansion.